BSc(Hons) Business Computing

 - Baccalaureate IB: No specific subjects required.

-If you don't meet the entry requirements, you may be eligible for foundation year entry into this or related degree courses.
+If you don't meet the entry requirements, you may be eligible for BSc(Hons) Business Computing (with Foundation Year).